Trade When Opportunity Comes: Price Movement Forecasting via Locality-Aware Attention and Iterative Refinement Labeling: Experiments

 \subsection{Experimental Results}

-In table \ref{tab:exp-qlib-stock}, we show the quantitative results on China's A-share stocks and the cryptocurrency~(OKEx).
-LARA achieves 59.1\% precision and outperforms the best baseline~(LSTM) by up to 4.1\% absolute improvement in the Alpha158 dataset.
-As for the average return, LARA is slightly better than other deep learning competitors under 1000 \#Transactions on stocks.
-Moreover, over three metrics in the cryptocurrency market, LARA achieves superior performance compared with deep learning methods on the Qlib platform and even robust training methods tailored for noisy samples.
-They all suggest the effectiveness of LARA in real-world markets.
+\paragraph{Main Results.} In Table \ref{tab:exp-qlib-stock}, we show the quantitative results on China's A-share stocks and the cryptocurrency~(OKEx).
+LARA achieves 59.1\% and 57.8\% precision on stocks and crypto respectively, and outperforms the others by up to 2.5\% and 1.5\%.
+As for the average return, LARA performs better than other competitors on stocks and improves a great margin on the crypto.
+The outstanding performance of these two indicators demonstrates that LARA indeed has the ability to capture potential profitable signals.
+For win-loss ratio, LARA can still achieve a decent effect comparable to other methods~(WLR is larger than 1), indicating a relatively low trading risk in real-world markets.
+In addition, noisy labels methods usually perform better than other methods, indicating the necessity of handling noisy labels on financial data.
+Our LARA not only extracts potential profitable samples but also dynamically modifies their labels for training, culminating in superior performance compared to other methods of noisy labels methods.

-We then explore whether LA-Attention can boost performance when concentrating on the \emph{samples with high $p_\vx$}.
-We conduct experiments on ETFs to consider whether to use LA-Attention in the training and testing phases in terms of different performance metrics.
-As shown in Table~\ref{tab:exp-subset}, we find that LA-Attention applied in both the training and testing phases outperforms other ablation competitors on all performance metrics.
+\paragraph{Effectiveness of LA-Attention.} We then explore whether LA-Attention can boost performance when concentrating on the \emph{samples with high $p_\vx$}.
+We conduct experiments on ETFs to consider whether to use LA-Attention in the training and testing phases.
+In Table~\ref{tab:exp-subset}, we find that LA-Attention applied in both the training and testing phases outperforms other ablation competitors on all performance metrics.
 This result is in line with the fact that LA-Attention can capture much more reliable trading opportunities with a significantly higher average return.
 If we merely use LA-Attention in the [training/testing] phase, the performance decreases [8\%/40\%] on precision.
-We postulate that the reason for such a large gap between the training and testing phase is that the distributions of datasets in the training and testing phases greatly deviate from each other.
+We posit that the significant gap stems from substantial deviations in the distributions of datasets between these two phases.
 Thus, we should pay attention to the \emph{samples with high $p_\vx$} in both two phases to capture more reliable trading opportunities.